MgHtinLynn/genius-helper/README.md

     * Date String To Date with Format
 * Helper Method
     * Get Random Digit
     * Get File with File Format String
-    * Detect ZawGyi
-    * Convert To Unicode
 ## Installation

 Require the `htinlynn/genius` package in your `composer.json` and update your dependencies: